misterbastean/whbc_scheduler/currentlyWorkingOn.md

 - Update new user password verify so that it verifies on front end prior to form submission
 - Password reset via email
 - Add dropdown for relationship of emergency contacts to prevent problems caused by strange characters
-- Validate inputs (e.g. worker zip code is 5 digits, all phone numbers are 10, etc.)
+- Validate inputs (e.g. zip codes are 5 digits, phone numbers are 10, etc.)

 Future Ideas